GoogleCloudPlatform/vertex-ai-alphafold-inference-pipeline/env-setup-portal/README.md

 ## Prerequisites
    In order to install Alphafold Portal, setup Alphafold Inference Pipeline first.
-Refer to the installation guide: https://github.com/GoogleCloudPlatform/vertex-ai-alphafold-inference-pipeline/blob/main/README.md
+Refer to the [installation guide](https://github.com/GoogleCloudPlatform/vertex-ai-alphafold-inference-pipeline/blob/main/README.md).

    This guide assumes that Artifact Registry repository from the above tutorial has been setup.
 The location should follow this format: